gianlucagiacometti/bootstrap-select/README.md

 ## Requirements

-Bootstrap Select 5.3.x
+- Bootstrap 5.3.x

-Bootstrap Icons ^1 (used only by search and option images)
+- Bootstrap Icons ^1 (used only by search and option images)

 ## Optional jQuery integration